parrt/msds501/notes/programming.md

 ### Accumulate

 Another extremely common pattern is an accumulator that traverses a sequence of elements and accumulates a value.
 For example, to sum the numbers in a sequence, we use the accumulator pattern with the `+` operator.
-As we traverse the sequence, we update a running sum that starts at zero:
+As we traverse the sequence, we update a running sum that initialized to zero:

 <img src=images/accumulator.png width=290>